 While explaining the situations do not just stick to your perspective.
 Always share the perspective of the patient’s family.
 Do not use a negative tone or words for the family of the patients.
 Take ownership of your actions even if they are wrong.
 Never forget to mention the positives you took from the whole situation.

-I once had the chance to work in a unit that I hadn’t worked on before.
+I once had the chance of working in a unit that I hadn’t worked at before.
 I was not familiar with the unit and did not know where the supplies were stored.
-The mother of the patient was not familiar with me as I was not on the regular floor plan so the family was not comfortable with me in the beginning.
+The mother of a patient was not familiar with me as I was not on the regular floor plan so the family was not comfortable with me in the beginning.
 At the start, I had to prove my skill and capability.
 I simply followed the policy to make sure everything was done according to the book.
 I also maintained constant communication with the charge nurse and made sure she checked in with the family.